-Try our handy tool to help you understand if a mortgage payment holiday is the right option for you and what impact it might have on your future payments.
+Find out whether a mortgage payment holiday is the right option for you and what impact it might have on your future payments.

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

+The current ban on mortgage lenders repossessing homes will also extend to 31 January 2021.
 We have also created a handy tool that will help you understand if this is the right option for you.
 The tool will show you what the impact on your future payments could be if you were to apply for a mortgage holiday with your lender.

 It’s important to remember you will still owe the money and interest will continue to accrue while the deferred payments remain unpaid.